robinrendle/robinrendle.com/_posts/2020-09-12-the-failure-of-many-days.md

 And panic donating four days before the election will help no-one.

 So!
 We need optimism.
 We need [to donate](https://secure.actblue.com/donate/great_slate).
 And then [we need to vote](https://votesaveamerica.com).
 Because there’s eight weekends left to save the world.
 I know that sounds dumb and extremist because we’ve been told that the two parties are the same and politics is broken.
-But goddamn that’s the cynicism we need to avoid if we want to fix things.
+But that’s the cynicism we need to avoid if we want to fix things.

 And so we need to fight as if we’re losing because in 53 days we get a chance to fix this whole damn mess.
 And we can only do that with one humble vote at a time.